Borg-Warner Trophy: Current base

-Following the 2003 race the original base added in 1986 was removed and replaced with a similar looking one.
+Following the 2003 race the first base added in 1986 was removed and replaced with a larger, similar looking one.
 It consisted of five rows of twelve squares, allowing room for 48 faces.
-The likenesses of Tony Hulman and the 1987– 2002 winners were relocated to the new base.
+The likenesses of Tony Hulman and the 1987–2002 winners were relocated to the new base.
 The likeness of 2003 winner Gil de Ferran was the first new face to be added to the new base.
 The new base added at least 15 lb and more than 4 in to the trophy, which now stands at 64+1/2 in, and weighs nearly 150 lb.
 The current base is expected to accommodate winners through 2033.

 One notable difference on the new base is reflected in the descriptions.
 All listings on the new base script the driver's first name on the first line, surname on the second line, followed by the year on the third line, and average speed on the fourth line.
 On the old base, and on the trophy body, the drivers' names are written in one single line.

 Due to the increased weight and size of the trophy, it was no longer possible to hoist the trophy atop the winning car in victory lane.
 Handlers would place the trophy on the ground in victory lane, near the rear of the machine, but this often left the trophy obscured from view by the many people surrounding the car.
 Likewise in the tight confines of victory lane, the trophy was now susceptible to someone bumping into it, risking damage, requiring special care by the handlers.
 Starting in 2012, with the introduction of the Dallara DW-12 chassis, a special platform was constructed to display the trophy in a more prominent fashion in victory lane.
 As soon as the car pulls into victory lane, the customized platform is securely placed behind the rear wing or over one of the rear wheels.
 The trophy is immediately placed upon the platform, and is displayed in a safer and highly visible location.
 In addition, during the month when the trophy is displayed trackside, it is typically placed on a decorative dolly for easy transportation.